temporalio/cli/README.md

 ## Development

+The Temporal CLI can be compiled and executed from your system.

-To compile the source run:
+To compile the source code into an executable, run:

 ```bash
 go build -o dist/temporal ./cmd/temporal